PayDevs/awesome-oss-monetization/README.md

 This list is the result of extensive internet research, compiling all the monetization approaches we could find from various sources.
 Please note that the list, classification and terminology represents a subjective opinion on the subject.

 Feel free to commit corrections, additions, or further examples.
+The contribution guidelines are [here](./contributing.md)

 ---
 ## Monetization Approaches